-- (c) The following special provisions shall be in force with regard to the following special committees: - (i) Intergovernmental Cooperation Committee. - In addition to the members of the Intergovernmental Cooperation Committee chosen in accordance with Section 81-816, the Executive Board may appoint temporary members to serve on such assignments as the chairperson shall direct. - (ii) The Executive Board is authorized to exercise jurisdiction over legislative bills and resolutions and hold hearings regarding such legislation when the issue presented by the legislative bill or resolution is one of general import to the Legislature and its operations as a whole.
+(c) The following special provisions shall be in force with regard to the following special committees:

+(i) The Executive Board is authorized to exercise jurisdiction over legislative bills and resolutions and hold hearings regarding such legislation when the issue presented by the legislative bill or resolution is one of general import to the Legislature and its operations as a whole.
 Such legislative hearings shall comply with the provisions in Rule 3, Sec.
+14.

-14. - (iii) The Legislative Performance Audit Committee is authorized to hold hearings, at the committee's discretion, to receive testimony regarding topics it has selected for review.
+(ii) The Legislative Performance Audit Committee is authorized to hold hearings, at the committee's discretion, to receive testimony regarding topics it has selected for review.
 Such hearings shall comply with the provisions in Rule 3, Sec.
 14. In order to protect confidential information pertaining to a potential or actual performance audit, the committee may, by a majority vote of all its members, determine that a meeting in which confidential information will be discussed should not be open to the public, including members of the news media.
 Such meeting shall be reconvened in open session before any formal action may be taken.